Gynaecomastia liposuction surgery

 Often, even if there is some (hormonal) breast tissue accompanying the excess fatty tissue, liposuction is all that is required.
 Once Dr Feldman removes the fat through liposuction, the patient is left with a normal male chest wall contour and is very satisfied with the results.

 Occasionally, even after liposuction, a gynecomastia patient may find they are left with a little too much glandular tissue and opt to have this surgically removed.
-(Glandular tissue cannot be removed by liposuction) In such cases, Dr Feldman can refer you to an appropriate surgeon to perform the procedure.
+(Glandular tissue cannot be removed by liposuction) In such cases, Dr Feldman can refer you to an appropriate physician to perform the procedure.

 For more information read the Liposuction FAQs >